 That’s when Michael, a carpenter, got an idea: he’d make a better canoe.
 One that still performed great, but was designed to be stronger, more durable, and easier to repair than a standard racing boat.
 While he was at it, he’d also reduce the size to about 18 feet, nearly three feet shorter than canoes used in competition, and a foot shorter than the average U.S. garage, to make the canoe portable and easy to store.
 For added utility, he’d create a “hatch,” a compartment behind the seat, so the rider could store their phone, six-pack of drinks, or whatever they wanted to on their paddling adventure.

 Most importantly, he’d make his canoe in America with American-sourced parts, to introduce a domestic—and affordable—outrigger brand to the market and speed the entire order to delivery process.

-Once Michael had the vision and a design concept, he made a prototype and arranged with local high-performance manufacturer Eddyline Kayaks do the thermoforming: an advanced, environmentally-conscious sheet-forming technology that uses 100% recyclable plastic to create the canoe.
+Once Michael had the vision and a design concept, he made the prototype using advanced, environmentally-conscious sheet-forming technology that uses 100% recyclable plastic to create the canoe.

 A year and several improvements later, the Mocean canoe was perfected and ready for production.

 Mocean has arrived and is ready to grant access to all who want to be moved by water and the benefits that come from experiencing “everybody’s outrigger.”